laristra/tangram/README.md

 can be customized (e.g. VOF, MOF) and, through the wrappers, take advantage of hybrid parallelism (MPI+X).

+Release process followed in accordance to  memo number CCS-DO-344.

 ## Getting Started

 To obtain a copy of Tangram and its submodules from GitHub, clone